Roxann Dawson: Early life

-Roxann Dawson Caballero was born September 11, 1958 in Los Angeles, California.
+Roxann Caballero was born September 11, 1958, in Los Angeles, California.
 She graduated from University of California, Berkeley in 1980.

 Career

 Acting

 Dawson's first professional acting job was in a Broadway production of A Chorus Line.
+She also appeared as a background dancer in the 1985 film adaptation.

 In 1989 Dawson worked on the NBC drama Nightingales.
 During the course of her work on that show, she met casting director Eric Dawson, who would later become her second husband.
 After the show was canceled, Eric's company cast her in guest roles on Matlock and Jake and the Fat Man.

 In 1994, Dawson was cast as the half Human/half-Klingon engineer B'Elanna Torres on Star Trek: Voyager.
 She was a main cast member for all seven seasons of the show.

 Her other television credits include appearances on The Hat Squad, Baywatch, The Closer, Matlock, The Untouchables, Any Day Now, Without a Trace, The Lyon's Den, The Division, the U.S. version of Coupling and the science fiction television series Seven Days.

 Directing and producing

 While working on Voyager, Dawson made her directorial debut on the episode "Riddles", which aired in September 1999.
 She later directed the second part of the two-part episode "Workforce" and directed 10 episodes of Star Trek: Enterprise.
 In 2002, she provided the voice of the repair station computer in one of the Star Trek: Enterprise episodes she directed.

 Dawson has also directed episodes of Charmed, The O.C., Close to Home, Lost, Heroes, Hawthorne, The Closer, Cold Case, Caprica, The Mentalist and Treme.
 In 2010, she directed the season two episode "Teacher and Pupils" of Lie to Me and the season two episode "On Tap" of The Good Wife.
-In 2013, she directed the March 22 episode "Reunions" of Touch, and the October 15 episode "Eye-Spy" of Agents of S.H.I.E.L.D..
+In 2013, she directed the March 22 episode "Reunions" of Touch, and the October 15 episode "Eye Spy" of Agents of S.H.I.E.L.D..

 In 2014 she directed the March 5 episode "Dreamcatcher" of Revolution and the October 22 episode "Phobia" of Stalker.
 For the 2015 season of the Amazon Video series Bosch, she directed "Chapter Six: Donkey's Years").
 She directed early episodes of Mercy Street, a series released on PBS in January 2016.
 In 2016, she also directed the season one episodes "Broussard" and "Zero Day" of the TV series Colony.
 She's also directed the episode "Crossbreed" of season five of The Americans.
 She also directed episode 8 ("Chapter 60") of the fifth season of House of Cards.
+In 2021, Dawson was the director of episodes 8 and 9 of season 1 and in 2023 she directed episodes 8 and 9 of season 2 of Foundation.

 Dawson was a producer on Scandal, Crossing Jordan and Cold Case.